PJ-Mog/VSmod-Compass2/README.md

 ## Origin Compass

 Crafted using 1 Relative Compass and 2 Temporal Gears.
 That means it'll cost 4 gears total.
-Always points to the world's default spawn.
+It always points to the world's default spawn.
 If the default spawn has a radius, it points to the center of it.
 This will be the same spot for all players on the server.

 ## Known Issues